Chocolate: The food of Gods

 Globally, chocolate snacks are the best-selling products.
 However, in Spain, the tablets of chocolate keep leading the counters.

 On the other hand, United States countries take in total more than 1,2 billion kg of chocolate per year.
-In American homes, chocolate spreads with or not additionally content of nuts, are increasingly being incorporated in breakfast and everyday snacks.
+In American homes, chocolate spreads with or without additional content of nuts, are increasingly being incorporated in breakfast and everyday snacks.

 Today’s chocolate market is defined by many global trends.